Albacore/albacore.github.com/_posts/2014-02-12-LegacyReleaseCandidates.md

 ### vssget

- * removed the entire task... if you really need it, use `exec`, but I recommend switching source control tool :)
+ * removed the entire task... if you really need it, use `exec`, but I recommend switching to a modern source control tool :)

 ### xunit